cloudmesh-community/book/chapters/devops/puppet.md

 $ sudo ./puppet-enterprise-installer
 ```

+* Select text-mode when prompted. `pe.conf` file will be opened

+* Change the master node related configuration parameters

+* Installation will begin after the file is saved and closed.

 * When installation is completed, transfer the installer and pe.conf file
-located at /etc/puppetlabs/enterprise/conf.d/ to the next server for
+located at /etc/puppetlabs/enterprise/conf.d/ to the next server in case
-installation.
+if infrastructure with multiple server needs to be set up.

-#### Install Puppet DB
+#### Install PuppetDB

 PuppetDB, stores the details on the relations, nodes, resources
 for the whole architecture.
 This information can be accessed